oren/node-guide-talk/Readme.md

 * Control Flow - Callbacks vs Promises
 * Error handling - Domains?

-# Building a framework-free Website
+# Building a Framework-free Website

 This is a hands-on session and attendees will be able to code with me if they want to.